 Metformin is a drug to treat diabetes.
 Early research in the laboratory has shown that metformin can slow down the growth of some cancers, including womb cancer.

-A study is looking at metformin before surgery for womb cancer or a condition affecting the lining of the womb called endometrial hyperplasia.
+A study looked at metformin before surgery for womb cancer or a condition affecting the lining of the womb called endometrial hyperplasia.
 This condition increases the risk of womb cancer.
-The researchers want to find out if taking metformin before surgery helps slow down the growth of womb cancer or endometrial hyperplasia.
+The researchers wanted to find out if taking metformin before surgery helps slow down the growth of womb cancer or endometrial hyperplasia.

 The aim of treatment after surgery is to lower the risk of the cancer coming back in the future.
 Your doctor may call it adjuvant therapy.
 It is unclear who needs to have it and which treatment is best for womb cancer.
 Researchers are looking into the following treatments after surgery: